Since | 19.0 |

 Cache Up To Cooked Frames

-This is a hybrid of the Always Cache All Frames and Cache Cooked Frames choices.
+This is a hybrid of the Always Cache All Frames and Cache Cooked Frames options.
 When a particular frame’s data is requested, this LOP cooks and caches all frames from the start of the range up to the requested frame.

-This option is useful when the cooked data is coming from a simulation, where it might be very expensive to go back and cook earlier frames.
+This option is useful when the cooked data is coming from a simulation where it might be very expensive to go back and cook earlier frames.

 Cache Current Frame Only